• Truth matters

 Education does more than merely prepare students.

 Saint Mary’s invites students into a relationship with the living God who is Truth, Goodness, and Beauty.
-We work to prepare the students for “what he must be and for what he must do here on earth, in order to gain the sublime end for which he was created.”
+We work to prepare students for what one must be and for what one must do here on earth, in order to gain the sublime end for which one was created.

 APPLY

 Our focus on forming students in virtue leads us to strive especially for academic excellence.
-All truth leads us to Jesus Christ, so a deeper grasp of Truth leads us to a deeper knowledge and love of God.
+All truth brings us to Jesus Christ, so a deeper grasp of Truth grows into a deeper knowledge and love of God.

 Accordingly, we have made it our mission to provide our students with an excellent liberal arts education that not only prepares them for college and career, but—more importantly—forms them into virtuous young men and women who know the Truth and love the Good.
-We have designed a curriculum that promotes the dialogue between faith and reason and leads student to contemplate Truth, Goodness, and Beauty, seeing in their perfection the God who calls them to ultimate happiness.
+Our curriculum promotes the dialogue between faith and reason and leads student to contemplate Truth, Goodness, and Beauty, seeing in their perfection the God who calls them to ultimate happiness.

 pic